alinex/bash-lib/doc/log.md

 log_cmd date +%Y-%m-%d
 ```

-This will use the auto detection logger and give you the result of the command in variable `$result`.
+This will use the auto detection logger and give you the result of the command in variable `$result` while also piping the output together with errors to the log module.

 ## Piping messages